chinmaynema/chinmaynema.github.io/_posts/2020-01-21-Alleppey-Varkala.md

 **Day 2: Last boat ride, Varkala beach and cafes**

 -	When at such locations, I try to get up early to experience the glory of the wee hours
-	-	Being on the west coast, the actual sunrise was not the attraction, but morning still has its own charm
+	-	Being on the west coast, the actual sunrise was not the attraction, but mornings still have their own charm
 -	We had one last excursion of ~1.5 hours planned, in yet another direction in the lake.
 That brought us to the end of this one of its kind experience
 -	We quickly packed up and were on our way to Varkala
 	-	The coastline was beyond imagination - magnificent yet empty beaches.
 We stopped at multiple spots to just hang around for a while, click pictures and soak it in